-Using statistical methods to control for pre-existing differences in student characteristics, they found that in English, students' odds of completing a college-level course were 2.3 times greater in high-impact models of acceleration than students in traditional remediation
+Using statistical methods to control for pre-existing differences in student characteristics, they found that:

-- "High acceleration models" were those that enabled students to enroll directly in college-level English without additional remedial courses or administrative hurdles (e.g., waiver process). - "Low acceleration models" shortened the sequence but did not enable successful students to automatically enroll in college English.
+- Students' odds of completing college English were 2.3 times greater in high-impact models of acceleration than students in traditional remediation - "High acceleration models" were those that enabled students to enroll directly in college-level English without additional remedial courses or administrative hurdles (e.g., waiver process). - "Low acceleration models" shortened the sequence but did not enable successful students to automatically enroll in college English.
 These models had little to no impact.